novasponge/treemap-in-ruby/README.md

 ### Left Leaning Red Black BST (LLBBST)

-* Guaranteed O(log(n)) runtime complexity for put, get and delete in all cases by dynamically balancing BST.
+* Guaranteed O(log(n)) runtime complexity for put, get and delete in all cases by dynamically balancing the tree.

 #### Features